kbermoy/greater-finance/README.md

 It will be created with React and Firebase to authenticate users and use a specific API to pull data that will be necessary for future features

 ### Current ToDo
-- [ ] Get necessarry info in order to request data from API
+- [ ] Get necessarry info in order to request data from API (Plaid)
 - [x] When user logs in, redirect to Home page (Completed on Jan 31, 2024)

 ### 📝 Upcoming Features